jecki/DHParser/documentation_src/manuals/05_testing.rst

 The HTML-Serializer above is pretty straight-forward.
 Almost all of the work is done by :py:meth:`~nodetree.Node.as_xml` called in the wildcard-method.
-Note that the wildcard-method does not even descend into the tree, it just returns the XML-serilized tree for whatever element is the root element of the DOM-tree received from the last stage.
+Note that the wildcard-method does not even descend into the tree, it just returns the XML-serialized tree for whatever element is the root element of the DOM-tree received from the last stage.

 We add the html-header in the